-Creative arts and drama-therapy are increasingly used to help people with special educational needs to explore, reflect and develop when linguistic ability or intellectual functioning restricts their self-expression.
+Autism Arts Level 1 reflects the increasing use of creative arts and drama-therapy to help people with special educational needs to explore, reflect and develop when linguistic ability or intellectual functioning restricts their self-expression.

 This drama syllabus, for use by facilitators with and without drama experience, encourages children on the autistic spectrum to learn, interact and develop.
 Through storytelling, group activities and arts and crafts, students can improve their social skills, self-expression, vocal and physical skills, and imagination.